stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 but you can assume runtime services for ES6 (provided by babel-polyfill, preloaded), and you are encouraged to use babel to compile from ES6 to ES5.

+For the package.json file, don't wrory about the additional attributes _thingpedia-metadata_ and _thinepedia-version_ which appear in examples we provided.
+They will be generated automatically when you upload your code to ThingPedia with proper device metadata which we will introduce later.

 The primary entry point (i.e., the one named as "main" in package.json) should be a _device class_.
 You would instantiate the device class from the API and set it directly to `module.exports`, as in